User permissions required: ‘Modify datasets’ to enable Tone analysis

 Additionally, the tone score is used as a contributing factor in generating Quality of Service (QoS) scores.

-Step 2: Turn tone in the dataset.
-This can be enabled in the dataset's settings page at any time.
+Enable Tone analysis in the dataset's settings page.
+This can be enabled at any time.

 Tone Analysis Toggle